Ilir Meta: Honours and awards

-Awards

 In March 2012, Meta received "Most Positive Personality for 2010 in Foreign Policy" award by International Institute "IFIMES" in Ljubljana, Slovenia.
 The award was presented to Meta by former President of Croatia, Stjepan Mesić, who was at the same time the Honorary President of "IFIMES".

-Meta has also been honored by several cities and regions of Albania with the title “Honorary Citizen".
+Meta has also been honored by several cities and regions of Albania with the title "Honorary Citizen".